NeoResearch/neo-tests/README.md

 ## How to build an image

+### Simple and easy

+1. Run `setup_test_image.sh`

+This procedure will run the two steps (A1 and A2) described below.
+In addition, it will commit an image will nodes already running with a genesis wallet.

-### Create a modified Neo blockchain
+### A1 - Create a modified neo-cli with modified neo-blockchain or neo-cli files

 1. Go to `docker-build-neo-cli` folder
 1. Execute the script `docker_build_run_copy_stop`
 1. A new `neo-cli-built` will be copied to this folder

-## Execute a personalized cityofzion/neo-privatenet
+### A2 - Execute a personalized cityofzion/neo-privatenet

 1. Back to the root folder
-1. Run `docker_build.sh` in order to built the privanet
-1. Run it and, optionally, create initial wallet with Neo's and GAS `docker_run_and_create_wallet`.
-Otherwise, just run `docker_run.sh`.
+1. execute setup_test_image.sh
-1. Access the Docker virtual environment with `bash-priv.sh`.
+1. Access the Docker virtual environment with `bash-priv.sh`, inside folder `neo-privatenet-docker`.
-1. Currently, you can monitor the blockchain accessing `opt/neo-python` and typing `python3 prompt.py -p`, as well as checking neo-cli nodes (currently, static set to 4) in its attached screens.
+1. Currently, you can monitor the blockchain accessing `/neo-python` and typing `neopy`, as well as checking neo-cli nodes (currently, static set to 4) in its attached screens.